Has it been a while since your last FAA inspection? Or are you new to the requirements and regulations you need to follow?

 Lists are typically provided to the inspector of the who, what and when of safety sensitive employees; and it is a great way to provide them the concentrated information they need.
 Lists are also easy to follow, which makes it easier on your inspector.
 What those lists don’t include, however, are the details.

 In addition to providing your inspector various lists, be prepared to provide the documentation that supports each and every single safety sensitive employee.
 For example, have a packet for each employee that has:

 - Personnel action form, payroll record, or other documentation indicating the effective date of hire or transfer

 - Pre-employment drug testing custody and control forms and the corresponding verified test results

 - Pre-employment alcohol testing forms (if alcohol testing was conducted) with results

 - Job description

 - Documentation of the first time the employee performed a safety-sensitive function

-Other areas to consider is if there’s an individual who has had a positive alcohol or drug test, or who may have refused to submit an alcohol or drug test.
+Other areas to consider, is if there’s an individual who has had a positive alcohol or drug test, or who may have refused to submit an alcohol or drug test.
 Ensure you have the documentation on hand that indicates they were removed from their safety sensitive position and provided the Substance Abuse Professional (SAP) referral information.

-Regardless of an upcoming inspection, it’s always a best practice to keep the documents for future reference.
+Regardless of an upcoming inspection, it’s always a best practice to keep these documents ready for future reference.
 If you are indeed preparing for an upcoming inspection, make sure you reach out to your Third Party Administrator (TPA) for assistance on all of the changes to the required FAA Inspection Items.